Application Deadline: Monday, January 20, 2020.Apply Now!

 Please prepare two art songs; one must be in Italian.
 Arias from the standard opera and operetta repertoire are not permitted.
 Musical theater selections are also not permitted.
 Art songs such as those in the 24 Italian Songs and Arias and similar are suggested.
 Repertoire that does not fit these requirements will not be heard.
 Selections must be memorized.
 If attending a live audition, please bring two copies of your music with you.
 An accompanist will be provided; students are not permitted to bring their own accompanist.

 Live auditions are strongly preferred by the judging panel for students who live within a 3-4 hour drive from Washington, DC.
-Applicants wishing to schedule a live audition may do so online at operainstitute18.youcanbook.me.
+Schedule your live audition at operainstitute2020.youcanbook.me.

 - Live auditions: The Kennedy Center: